 At our QGC project in Australia, we have invested in water treatment facilities to turn produced water into a resource that can be used by the local community.

-QGC produces LNG from natural gas in the water-scarce region of Surat in Queensland.
+QGC produces LNG from natural gas in the water-scarce region of the Surat Basin in Queensland.
 Water is produced as a natural by-product during the extraction of gas, but it is salty, and unfit to drink or use on crops.